According to WorldAtlas, the coffee industry in Australia generates as much as $5.8 billion in revenue annually.

 Billions of plastic and aluminium coffee pods are thrown into landfill every year.
 These coffee capsules take up to 500 years to break down.
 As awareness of the environmental impact of these practices continues to grow, many brands have taken responsibility for being environmentally friendly.

-According to research by Canstar Blue, only 28% of Australians use coffee pods that reduce their environmental footprint.
+Canstar Blue reports that only 28% of Australians use coffee pods, which reduces their environmental footprint.
 If you are not part of that statistic, here's how to recycle used pods to help protect the environment.
 We group them by pod manufacturing companies and programs in Australia.

 1. Nespresso